I Contain Multitudes: The Microbes within us and a Grander View of Life by Ed Yong. Harper Collins. 2016.

 It’s reasonable to think that there must be a spectrum of such relations from purely casual and opportunistic to completely integrated.
 Is there a tendency for relationships to evolve towards complete integration?
 Lynn Margulis seemed to think so; she believed that such symbiogenesis was a more significant phenomenon than natural selection.
 I think that the logic of the process indicates otherwise.
 Self replication is the fundamental process; integration occurs when divergent lineages converge because of mutual advantage in the struggle for existence.

 The accompanying loss of independence doesn’t matter.
-Very few organisms are totally independent of others.
+Very few organisms are totally independent of others, although recent work suggests there may be more than we suppose, at least where symbiotic microbes are concerned.
 Research suggests that most animals are parasites, if we include plant parasitic herbivores, and so they require a host or hosts to survive.
 Even scavengers and plants rely extensively on fungi and bacteria to release nutrients.
 Many fungi, in turn, are dependent on symbiosis with plants.
 That’s probably the main lesson here: the biosphere is a web of interdependent organisms, and the best way to live is with as much help as possible.
 As Red Green says, “we’re all in this together.”

 Note: Underbug: An Obsessive Tale of Termites and Technology by Lisa Margonelli, Scientific American/Farrar, Straus and Giroux, 2018, also deals with symbiosis and the lives of some of the most socially integrated of organisms, the termites.
 Termites provided some of the earliest studied examples of complex symbiotes: the amazing protists in their guts possess a whole array of bacterial symbiotes themselves that enable them, and hence the termites, to digest wood.
 The so called advanced termites have gone another route, letting gardens of fungi in their giant nests do the work of digestion, just like the equally remarkable leaf cutter ants.